 Because of this, it would be wise to limit your exposure to these things.
 I’m not saying block them out completely but be strict with yourself on how much you’re looking at this stuff, maybe even limit it to certain times of the day and only get your news and advice from verified resources like the NHS and the WHO.

 Focus on the facts, evidence and act solely on these.

 Manage your stress

 OK, these are stressful times.
-As a new business owner who’s work relies on working face to face and with groups I understand this along with many others.
+As a new business owner whose work relies on working face to face and with groups I understand this along with many others.
 We can’t control the circumstances around us but we can control how we react to them.
 We are responsible (or response-able) for our own actions.
-IN other words we are able to choose our response to these stressors.
-We all have a limit for what we can tolerate when it comes to stress, that limit varies person to person but it’s there.
-I like to think of it as a sink with the plug in.
+IN other words, we are able to choose our response to these stressors.
+We all have a limit for what we can tolerate when it comes to stress, that limit varies from person to person but it’s there.
+I like to think of it as a sink with a plug in.
 As life happens to us (as it always will) the sink gradually fills up.
 If we fail to notice and act then the sink will eventually fill up and overflow.
 But if we find ways to let the water out then we stay below that limit and can keep going.

 So what can we do to lower that stress level?

 - Realize and acknowledge when stress is becoming a problem

 - Build coping strategies and act on decreasing stress